Jullfiqur/Practical_Project/README.md

 ## Brief

-I was given the task to deploy a working FLASK application.
+I was given the task to deploy a working flask application.
+The project mainly focused on increasing the efficiency of the automation of deploying the flask application.
+Throughout this README I will be going over the tools utilised throughout the practical project.

 ## Technologiesutilised
 Below I have listed the technologies I have implemented throughout this project.